-On Site Opera announces a partnership with The Atlanta Opera’s Discoveries series to bring Mozart’s The Secret Gardener (La finta giardiniera) to life in a new site-specific co-production.
-Performances will mark a bi-city first for both companies.
+On Site Opera partnered with The Atlanta Opera’s Discoveries series to bring Mozart’s The Secret Gardener (La finta giardiniera) to life in a new site-specific co-production.
+Performances marked a bi-city first for both companies.
 Written by an 18-year-old Mozart, The Secret Gardener is a story of love, madness, and redemption that unfolds in the lush setting of a beautiful garden.
 Disguises and mistaken identities abound in Mozart’s charming tale of a triple love triangle!

-The production features a new English translation by Kelley Rourke and a new reduced orchestration by Yoni Kahn and Thomas Carroll.
+The production featured a new English translation by Kelley Rourke and a new reduced orchestration by Yoni Kahn and Thomas Carroll.

 About The Atlanta Opera:

 Nominated in the 2016 International Opera Awards, The Atlanta Opera is one of the finest regional opera companies in the nation.
 The Opera presents four mainstage productions at the Cobb Energy Performing Arts Centre and two productions at satellite theaters as part of the Discoveries series.
 The Opera works with world-renowned directors, actors, and designers who seek to enhance the art form and further the current renaissance of opera.
 Atlanta has a strong history of opera, dating back to the early 1900s when the Metropolitan Opera’s annual tour was a major social event.
 The Atlanta Opera, founded in 1979, aims to enrich lives through opera. www.atlantaopera.org